Seven deadly snakes in Thailand and how to spot them

 The Eastern Russell's viper (Photo: Thai National Parks)

-The Eastern Russell's viper (Daboia siamensis), also known as the Siamese Russell's viper, displays greyish-brown dorsal colouration with small spots between larger spot rows.
-The underside shows grey suffusion toward the posterior.
+The Eastern Russell's viper, also known as the Siamese Russell's viper, is greyish-brown with small spots between larger spot rows.

-These robust, short-bodied serpents with abbreviated tails coil and produce cat-like hissing or tyre-deflating sounds when disturbed.
-They can strike with remarkable speed even while maintaining coiled positions.

-The triangular head bears distinctive black arrow-like markings, while small, ridged scales cover the body.
-Long venom fangs deliver potent toxins.
+The triangular head bears black arrow-like markings, while small, ridged scales cover the body.
+Long fangs deliver strong toxins.

-These vipers prefer dry plains, hillsides, sandy soil areas, and earth burrows or rock crevices.
-They hunt exclusively during nighttime hours.

-If you encounter a snake and are unsure if it is venomous, experts advise remaining calm, maintaining a safe distance, and calling for professional help through the emergency hotline 199.